im-github-training/1-introduction-to-github/.github/steps/2-step.md

 !['rm file\*'](/.images/shell/2-step-shell-4.svg)

-And making sure the files are deleted:
+And make sure the files are actually deleted:

 <!--
 ```shellSession